Stability of 2-Parameter Persistent Homology: Main Results

 \begin{proof}[Proof of \cref{Thm:Degree_Rips_Stab}] Item (i) follows immediately from \cref{Thm:Multicover_and_Subdivision_Cech_Stability}\,(ii), \cref{Prop:Degree_Cech_vs_Subdivision_Cech}, and the ``generalized triangle inequality for homotopy interleavings'' (\cref{Prop:Triangle_Inequality}).
 Similarly, (ii) follows from \cref{Thm:Multicover_and_Subdivision_Cech_Stability}\,(iii), \cref{Cor:DRips_And_SRips}, and \cref{Prop:Triangle_Inequality}. \end{proof}

 \begin{remark} One can also prove \cref{Thm:Degree_Rips_Stab}\,(i) without considering the relationship between the degree and subdivision bifiltrations.
-This approach avoids use of both the multicover nerve theorem and the generalized triangle inequality for homotopy interleavings; only the usual persistent nerve theorem (\cref{Thm:Persistent_Nerve}) and a generalized triangle inequality for strict interleavings are needed. \cref{Thm:Degree_Rips_Stab}\,(ii) also can be proven this way. \end{remark}
+This approach avoids use of both the multicover nerve theorem and the generalized triangle inequality for homotopy interleavings; only the usual persistent nerve theorem (\cref{Thm:Persistent_Nerve}) and a generalized triangle inequality for strict interleavings are needed. \cref{Thm:Degree_Rips_Stab}\,(ii) also can be proven this way. \end{remark} The following proposition tells us that the constant 3 in the definition of $\gamma^\delta$ is tight.

-Whereas our stability results for the multicover and subdivision bifiltrations (\cref{Cor:Degree_Rips_Stab}) are 1-Lipschitz stability results closely analogous to \cref{Thm:Classical_Stability}, our stability results for the degree bifiltrations (\cref{Thm:Degree_Rips_Stab}) are qualitatively weaker, thanks to the factor of 3 multiplying $y$ in the definition of $\gamma^\delta$.
-The following proposition tells us that the constant 3 is tight.
 For $c\in [1,\infty)$, define the forward shift $\gamma^{\delta,c}$ by

 and note that $\gamma^\delta=\gamma^{\delta,3}$.

 \begin{proposition} For any $c\in [1,3)$, neither statement (i) nor (ii) of \cref{Thm:Degree_Rips_Stab} is true if we replace $\gamma^{\delta}$ in the statement with $\gamma^{\delta,c}$. \end{proposition}